 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #StartWithJifPowder #CollectiveBias

-The secret to this low calories, low fat, gluten free, vegan single serve chocolate peanut butter brownie you ask?
+The secret to these low calories, low fat, gluten free, vegan single serve chocolate peanut butter brownies you ask?
 Jif™ Peanut Powder.
 Have you tried peanut powder yet?
 I’ve been addicted to it for years and could not be more excited that it’s reaching the mainstream markets now.
 I found my Jif™ Peanut Powder at my local Walmart and snatched up the last bag on the shelf.
 Apparently I’m not the only one that knows about this secret nutritious treasure.

 So what’s the deal with peanut powder?
-Well it’s got 85% less fat than traditional peanut butter with all the peanut flavor and all the nourishing protein.
+Well, it’s got 85% less fat than traditional peanut butter with all the peanut flavor and all the nourishing protein.
 They roast the peanuts, extract the peanut oil, and then ground down what is left after removing the oil into a powder.
 What you are left with has all the great qualities you are looking for: fiber and protein!
 I promise, this stuff is addicting and there are so many ways to use it!
 I’ve used peanut powder to make pancakes, to make peanut tofu, to make peanut sauce for my Asian Buddha bowl and countless smoothies, cookies and even peanut butter frosting.
 You will know why as soon as you taste this peanut butter drizzle!

-This single serve chocolate peanut butter brownie has peanut powder in the brownie and in the peanut butter drizzle.
+Single serve chocolate peanut butter brownies have peanut powder in the brownie and in the peanut butter drizzle.
 The brownie doesn’t have many ingredients and I only cooked if for about 15 minutes, allowing it to stay nice and gooey on the inside.
 I made sure to add a touch of salt and stevia to this recipe as well, since the only ingredient in Jif™ Peanut Powder is roasted peanuts (win!).
 If you have never had peanut powder before, you will get a great idea of how versatile it is and how much stuff you will soon be spreading it on when you make the peanut drizzle.
 I made extra (for pictures) and ended up using it in a Greek Yogurt bowl with frozen berries for breakfast and OMG so good.

 I’m curious to know what your favorite dishes are that have peanut butter in them.
 I’m thinking we should try to recreate them all with the Jif™ Peanut Powder and see how they turn out!